Fair Market Value in Real Estate for Tax Purposes

 Nor is the buyer desperate to purchase the home for any reason.
 He's not required to act, either.
-Both buyer and seller are aware that the basement leaks, and the buyer's offer is based on this information: $100,000.
-Both have reasonable knowledge of relevant facts.
+Both buyer and seller are aware that the basement leaks and the buyer's offer are based on this information: $100,000.
+Both have a reasonable knowledge of relevant facts.

 The IRS says that $100,000 is the fair market value of the property under these circumstances.
 Joe has therefore made Mary a gift of $50,000 if he accepts just $50,000 for the property.

-The same applies to donated property.
+The same applies to the donated property a person gives to charitable organizations.
 What would someone be willing to pay you in today's economy for that used television in its current condition?
-That's its fair market value.
+That is its fair market value.